skippyr/flamerial/README.md

 <h1>Flamerial</h1>
 	<h2>Starting Point</h2>
-		<p>Flamerial is a tribal inspired dark theme for you to pimp your terminal and code editor.
-Some ports are already available.</p>
+		<p>Flamerial is a dark theme with a soft palette.
+Some ports for terminals and for Vim/Neovim are already available.</p>
 		<p>Here is a preview that you can check out.</p>
 		<img src="./images/preview_terminal.png"/>
 		<p>In the preview, Flamerial was used on the <a href="https://github.com/kovidgoyal/kitty">Kitty</a> terminal emulator with the <a href="https://github.com/skippyr/river_dreams">River Dreams</a> ZSH theme and <a href="https://github.com/be5invis/Iosevka">Iosevka</a> font (stylistic set <code>ss08</code>).</p>